What can entrepreneurs do to stand out to prospective investors during a pitch?

 - They know the competition cold.
 They don’t mock the competition, or say it doesn’t exist, or not acknowledge their strengths.
 They know where they are strong, and where the others are strong.

 - They know their core metrics cold.
 Their ARR and ARR growth rate.
 Their churn.
 Their churn segmented by group.
 Their net revenue retention.
 Their burn rate.
-Since the best founders live and breath these metrics — they know them.
+Since the best founders live and breathe these metrics — they know them.

 - They know exactly what they want to build.
 They are so passionate about the product, they can easily tell you the next 5–10 core features they want to build.

 - They know exactly what their top customers love about the product.
 The best founders at least know their top customers cold.
 So they also know their use cases top to bottom.
 When a founder doesn’t know how a logo account uses their product — that’s always a flag.

 - They know where the space is going.
 Great founders don’t always know where the market will be in 10 years, but they know exactly where it will be in 2–3 years, and what will change after that.
 Less great founders aren’t as sure where the market and their space is going.

 - They don’t make stuff up or exaggerate (too much).
 The best founders say what they don’t know.
 They don’t pretend to know about parts of their market they don’t have experience in yet.
 Less great founders often sort of make things up to cover gaps in their knowledge, with somewhat silly comments like “The Googles of The World …”.
 I mean, there really are only so many Googles in the world.